-The nurse practices with compassion and respect for inherent dignity, worth and unique attributes of every person.
+The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.

-- Professional conduct towards peers, faculty, health care teams, patients and families is expected in all classroom and clinical settings. - Students will refrain from inappropriate behaviors to include: use of profanity, demonstration of violence, being disruptive in class, gossiping, using social media to vent issues, and placing judgement. - Students will write professional feedback in peer, faculty, and healthcare staff/center evaluations - Students will follow the grievance policy in the event there is a concern or complaint and manage conflict in a professional manner at all times
+- Professional conduct towards peers, faculty and health care teams is expected in all classroom and clinical settings. - Students will refrain from inappropriate behaviors to include use of profanity, demonstration of violence, being disruptive in class, gossiping, using social media to vent issues, and placing judgement. - Students will write professional feedback in peer, faculty, and healthcare staff/center evaluations. - Students will follow the grievance policy in the event there is a concern or complaint and always manage conflict in a professional manner. - Professional conduct towards patients and families is expected in all settings.

-The nurse's primary commitment is to the patient, whether an individual, family group, community or population.
+The nurse's primary commitment is to the patient, whether an individual, family, group, community, or population.